Indian defense minister in Paris amid jet deal controversy

 India’s government has denied any wrongdoing.

-Dassault Aviation said it “has freely chosen to make a partnership with India’s Reliance Group” in a statement Wednesday.
+Dassault Aviation said in a statement Wednesday that it “has freely chosen to make a partnership with India’s Reliance Group.”

+The French company explains that it has committed to side deals in India worth 50 percent of the value of the jet purchases.
+In order to deliver those side deals, it has decided to create a joint-venture with Reliance Group.

+The controversy has intensified following comments last month by former French President Francois Hollande — who was in charge when the deal was signed in 2016 — suggesting France had no say in selecting the Indian company.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.